smsummers1/e15/vhours/README.md

 This should create a **StudentsImport.php** file in the **app/Imports** directory.
 Let&#39;s go make sure this file was generated.
 Go ahead and open the **StudentsImport.php file**.

-Now we need to edit this file to reflect the data that will be imported from the Excel data file.
+Now we need to edit this file to reflect the data that will be imported from the Excel spreadsheet.

 ```php
 public function model(array $row)